ReturnRei/Snort_poc/README.md

 Why?
 Sending  AAAAA is common in memory corruption, it is a de facto standard everyone uses as seeing 0x41414141 is easy to see in memory.

 ## What you can do !
 - You can run poc.py on the attacker docker.
-The script make ARP poinsoning, and forged DNS packets.
+The script does ARP poinsoning, and forges DNS packets.
 It will allow the attacker to be in an MiTM.
-Then you might be able to modify the page content recieve by the victime for exemple !
+Then you might be able to modify the page content received by the victim for example !
 - Add new snort detection rules on the file ./nginx/ffs.rules

+# What's next?

+Arp spoofing can be done only by being on the local network

+Network level adversaries can do mitm by manipulating the cleartext traffic outside of a local network, we can make a different mitm with a tool like mitmproxy